landonb629/Azure-AppService-rails-container/ReadMe.md

     ``` terraform init ```

     ``` terraform apply -auto-approve ```

-    wait for the infrastructure to deploy
+    - wait for the infrastructure to deploy
-    login to the azure container registry and copy the server password fill in the DOCKER_REGISTRY_SERVER_PASSWORD
+    - login to the azure container registry and copy the server password
+    - fill in the DOCKER_REGISTRY_SERVER_PASSWORD in Terraform/application/main.tf

 3. cd back to the root of the repository and build and push the initial application container

+   - we have to push the initial docker container to the registry for the initial deployment
+   - any deployments after this, will be automated by Github Actions

    ``` docker build -t demorailsazure.azurecr.io/railsapp:v1.0 -f Dockerfile.prod ```

    ``` az acr login --name demorailsazure ```